CloudKidStudio/project-grunt/README.md

 ## Adding Dependencies

-Grunt Project Builder is designed to easily include external dependencies into your project.
+Project Grunt is designed to easily include external dependencies into your project.

 Modify the **bower.json** file to include additional libraries into your project.
 For more information about using Bower please visit the [website](http://bower.io).
 For instance, if you wanted to include [CreateJS](http://createjs.com), **bower.json** might look like this.
 Note that the _version_ and _name_ field is automatically updated from the **build.json** file.